What to Know About Commercial Property Taxes in Texas

 how%20do%20taxes%20work%20on%20commercial%20property%20in%20texas.jpeg

-However, if more than 5% of the total appraised value is under protest, the date is pushed out until this figure drops below 5%.
+In Texas, appraisal rolls are certified by July 20 each year.
+However, if more than 5% of the total appraised value is still under protest, certification may be delayed until that percentage drops below 5%.

 When Are Commercial Property Tax Bills Mailed in Texas?